tctien342/Asus-Vivobook-S510UA-Hackintosh/README.md

 # Wi-Fi Replacement

-1. Replace your existing Wi-Fi/ Bluetooth card with either a **DW1560** (recommended because most wide-spread and best supported) or a FRU 04X6020 (or a different kind if you can find a better one)
+1. Replace your existing Wi-Fi/ Bluetooth card with either a **Fenvi BCM94360NG** (read [whatnameisit's findings about it](https://github.com/tctien342/Asus-Vivobook-S510UA-Hackintosh/issues/46#issuecomment-592947028) under 2.), a **DW1560** (most wide-spread and best supported) or a FRU 04X6020 (or a different kind if you can find a better one)
 2. Follow the instructions in "[post macOS Installations/Bluetooth AFTER card replacement/Wi-Fi & Bluetooth ReadMe.md](https://github.com/tctien342/Asus-Vivobook-S510UA-High-Sierra-10.13-Hackintosh/blob/master/post%20macOS%20Installations/Bluetooth%20AFTER%20card%20replacement/Wi-Fi%20%26%20Bluetooth%20ReadMe.md)"
 3. Rebuild kext cache and repair L/E permissions, e.g. with Kext Updater, Hackintool etc.
 4. Reboot and **ENJOY even more** :)